Kiran5000/AI-Assignment/README.md

-# Markup :  # Ball Tracking and Event Recording with OpenCV #
+  # Ball Tracking and Event Recording with OpenCV #

 Overview